ludrianowashington/moveit-nlw4/README.md

 - Criar um projeto Nextjs ```create-next-app```
 - Usar o Typescript no desenvolvimento
 - Usar o ContextApi do React
+- Usar a Api de Notificações do browser

 ##  How to run the project